npge/npge/README.md

 Chromosome can be selected using drop-down list located up to blockset table.
 Each sequence is represented as a row of blockset table.
-Name of a sequence and its orientation againts the alignment is written in first column.
+Name of a sequence and its orientation against the alignment is written in first column.
 Fragments of a sequence are represented by cells of blockset table.